What is the average cost to have a baby?

 Average cost of childcare

-In the UK the cost to send a child under the age of two to nursery is:
+In Great Britain, the cost to send a child under the age of two to nursery is: £148 a week part-time, which is £7,134 a year, according to the Family and Childcare Trust 2023Opens in a new window

 There is also free early childcare for all three and four-year-olds in the UK.
 In England there’s 570 hours free every year, which most use as 15 hours free each week for 38 weeks.